BIZ TIP TUESDAY:

 anybody write a sequel - these are the most important scripts a studio has.

-The producers hire the writers to do the sequels.
+The producers who own the rights hire writers to do the sequels.
 Not just any writers - they hire the best

 interesting "take" on the material.
 After auditioning writers for LETHAL WEAPON 4 they